radomir-radionov/radomir-radionov/README.md

 I'm a Front-end React Developer.

-Junior specialist in Front-end Development, who creates clean, scalable and easy to testing UI using React .
+Junior specialist in Front-end Development, who creates clean, scalable and easy to testing UI using React.
 My approach is fully understanding a process of the entire software development lifecycle.
 My goal is creating amazing apps that make people's lives easier.

 <h2 align="left" id="macropower-tech">Skills</h2>